rssteffey/topograph/README.md

 The tracking points are sourced from a [Spot™ Satellite Tracker XML feed](https://www.findmespot.com/en-us/support/spot-x/get-help/general/spot-api-support).
 I ended up keeping this call in an AWS Lambda function to handle caching in 10 minute intervals and protect my feed ID.

-If using this for your own project, change the url in `getRemoteFeedData()` directly to your SPOT JSON URL.
-(You may also have to remove a layer of nesting in `normalizeSpotFeed()`)
+If using this for your own project, change the url in `getRemoteFeedData()` directly to your SPOT JSON URL. (or deploy your own copy of the Lambda, as mentioned in the "Using this for your own Mt.
+Whitney Hike" section)

 ---